 South Africa has been named the second most attractive outsourcing destination by Ryan Strategic Advisory for two years in a row now.
 Though a late bloomer in the market, they have proven that they can compete with the leading countries in terms of providing outsourced services.

 Having one of the largest economies in Africa, the country is classified by the World Bank as a newly industrialized nation.
 However, poverty, income inequality, and unemployment are still rampant.

-Its local call center industry has been growing by about 8% a year since 2003, employing about 54,000 people, and contributing to 0.92% of the country’s GDP.
+Its local call center industry has been growing by about 8% a year since 2003, employing about 54,000 people and contributing to 0.92% of the country’s GDP.
 Business Process Enabling South Africa (BPESA), established in 2001, worked to develop and support the BPO industry in Cape Town and Western Cape.

-The country has long been poised as the next outsourcing powerhouse, having named the “Offshoring Destination of the year” in 2016 and 2018.
+The country has long been poised as the next outsourcing powerhouse, having been named the “Offshoring Destination of the year” in 2016 and 2018.

 South Africa is able to compete in terms of voice and non-voice services, catering to companies in the financial, e-commerce, and IT sectors.

 - Another name.
 Dubbed “the rainbow country,” South Africa features an unusual spectrum of cultures, ethnicity, and languages.

 - Economy.
 South Africa now has the third-largest economy in the African continent, next to Nigeria and Egypt.